-To display management information base (MIB) debug information, use the debug entity command in privileged EXEC mode.
+To display MIB debug information, use the debug entity command in privileged EXEC mode.
 To disable the display of debug information, use the no form of this command.

 debug entity [level]

 no debug entity

 level (Optional) Sets the debug message level to display, between 1 and 255.
 The default is 1.
 To display additional messages at higher levels, set the level to a higher number.